ptuukkan/42-hypertube/README.md

 Subtitles are also downloaded automatically.

 ## Constraints
-Any library or a framework which creates a video stream from a torrent is forbidden.
+- Any library or a framework which creates a video stream from a torrent is forbidden.
+- Application must be mobile friendly.

 ## Solution
 For this project, we chose React, TypeScript, and MobX state management for front end, TypeScript, Express, and MongoDB for back end.
 We used mongoose to communicate with database.